dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 carries out appropriate processing in its own implementations of the streaming protocol.

-The Streams module includes a base class called `
-<wrapper-stream>`_ upon which other wrapping streams
-can be implemented.
+The Streams module includes a base class called :class:`<wrapper-stream>` upon which other wrapping streams can be implemented.

-A subclass of `<wrapper-stream>`_ can "pass on" functions such as `read-element`_ and `write-element`_ by simply delegating these operations to the inner stream, as shown below:
+A subclass of :class:`<wrapper-stream>` can "pass on" functions such as :gf:`read-element` and :gf:`write-element` by simply delegating these operations to the inner stream, as shown below:

 .. code-block:: dylan